eshinhw/SoftwareEngineeringStudyNotes/README.md

 # Software Engineering Study Notes

-It's a collection of study notes and useful tips on software engineering that I want to keep and remember for references.
+It's a collection of study notes and useful references on Software Engineering.

 ## Development Topics